Bill de Blasio: Post-mayoral career

-2025

 In September 2025, de Blasio endorsed Zohran Mamdani for mayor of New York City.
 On October 28, 2025, The Times of London published an article falsely claiming to feature quotes by de Blasio that expressed negative views about Mamdani's campaign.
 The article was deleted two hours after publication.
 The actual interviewee was later revealed to be Bill DeBlasio, a wine importer living in Huntington Station, New York.
 DeBlasio used ChatGPT to generate a response to the reporter's initial email, and received an interview through his home's Ring doorbell.
 On October 30, The Nation published an article by the former mayor de Blasio about the incident, stating that he gave the reporter some credit for apologizing to him directly, but expressing concern about the state of journalism "in a hyper-partisan era when standards of objectivity and decency are decaying week by week".

 Personal life

 De Blasio and his wife, activist and poet Chirlane McCray, met while both were working for Mayor David Dinkins' administration and married in 1994.
 The couple honeymooned in Cuba in violation of a US travel ban.
 They lived in Park Slope, Brooklyn before they moved to Gracie Mansion, the traditional residence of New York City mayors.
-They have two children: Dante, a graduate of Brooklyn Technical High School who graduated from Yale University in 2019, and Chiara, a student at Santa Clara University in California.
-Chiara addressed her drug use and depression in late December 2013 in a four-minute video that de Blasio's mayoral transition team released.
+They have two children: Dante, a graduate of Brooklyn Technical High School who graduated from Yale University in 2019, and Chiara, a student at Santa Clara University in Santa Clara, California.
+Chiara addressed her drug use and depression in late December 2013 in a four-minute video which de Blasio's mayoral transition team released.